East St. Louis girl creates virtual book club to help others learn to read

 According to the Department of Education, students who cannot read at grade level by the end of third grade are four times more likely to drop out of a high school.

-Tiara graduated from Columbia in March and was gifted a $2,500 grant to fund an initiative in her community.
+Tiara graduated from Columbia University in March and was gifted a $2,500 grant to fund an initiative in her community.
 With the help of Zoe, the idea for a virtual book club quickly formed.

-When the book club officially begins in September, 10 first grades will be tasked with reading for 20 minutes a day for the next four years.
+When the book club officially begins in September, 10 first graders will be tasked with reading for 20 minutes a day for the next four years.
 By the time they hit fourth grade, they will have read 1,825 books.

 With East St. Louis schools beginning virtually, Zoe’s reading initiative will help ensure she and other students don’t fall behind.

 Kids who participate in the book club will receive a financial incentive.
+If you're interested in joining, you can contact Tiara Moore at 1825booksestl@gmail.com

 (0) comments